aliciatay/dsiprojects/README.md

 6. _(For Fun):_ Multi-Modal Movie Rating Prediction _(ongoing)_

-### About my repo and I
+### _About my repo and I_

->"...whoever controls data controls the world..."

-Besides the desire for world domination, I was an integrated marketer who wanted to dig out much more knowledge that was hiding within the mounds of data.
-So I got my hands dirty and learn the dark arts of Data Science.
+I was an integrated marketer whose lack of knowledge in analytics motivated me to learn more.
 This repo stores my first steps into the deep rabbit hole of Machine Learning, where I aim to complete all 5 core projects organized by General Assembly Singapore.

 Connect with me if you'd like to hear more: www.linkedin.com/in/aliciataylixian/